faucetsdn/udmi/docs/tools/gittools.md

 The `branch-status` utility only works with local information (so it's fast) and gives a view of the current state of the repo.
-It does _not_ automatically sync with any designated remote, so can
-<<<<<<< Updated upstream
-show out-of-date info if it hsan't been updated in a while (e.g. by running `branch-update`).
+It does _not_ automatically sync with any designated remote, so can show out-of-date info if it hsan't been updated in a while (e.g. by running `branch-update`).

-* `ahead X`
+* `ahead X`: Branch is X commits ahead of its upstream/parent.
+* `behind X`: Branch is X commits behind its upstream/parent.
+* `insync`: Branch is neither ahead-nor-behind its upstream/parent.
-* `insync`: Equivalent to `ahead 0`, indicates that the branch is up-to-date and doesn't require any merge.
+* `disjoint`: Indicates that the branch has forked from the parent, and is both ahead and behind.
-* `disjoint`: Indicates

 ```
 ~/udmi$ git branch-status
 gittools       ahead 1; ahead master 5       Tools for working with git
 mapping        insync; ahead master 41       Mapping agent
 master         insync; insync master
 registrar      insync; ahead master 85       SiteModel abstraction for registrar
 ```

-## git branch-update
+## git branch-create

-show out-of-date info if it hsan't been updated in a while (e.g. by running `branch-update`).
-In the output, the keywords before the `;` are against any configured upstream, and keywords after `;` are against the locally configured parent (in this case `master`).

-* `ahead X`: Branch is X commits ahead of its upstream/parent.
-* `behind X`: Branch is X commits behind its upstream/parent.
-* `insync`: Branch is neither ahead-nor-behind its upstream/parent.
-* `disjoint`: Indicates that the branch is forked from the parent, and is both ahead and behind.
+Creates a new branch and configures the relevant properties for other git-branch-* tools.
+Really not very exciting but streamlines a few things and hopefully avoids some mistakes.

 ```
-~/udmi$ git branch-status
+~/udmi$ git branch-create sequences Programmatically create sequences
-gittools       ahead 1; ahead master 6            Tools for working with git
-mapping        behind 3; disjoint master 40/1     Mapping agent
-master         insync; insync master
-registrar      insync; ahead master 85            SiteModel abstraction for registrar
+Already on 'master'
+Your branch is up to date with 'origin/master'.
+Switched to a new branch 'sequences'
 ```

 ## git branch-update